 Point one addressed the comparability of suspension training to weight systems regarding the outcome.
-Two areas where they're not comparable?
+Two areas where they could be more comparable?
 Portability and cost.
-Weights and large exercise machines are not only stationery due to their heft and unwieldiness but can also cost thousands of dollars more than a simple suspension system.
+Weights and large exercise machines are not only stationery due to their heft and unwieldiness but can also cost thousands more than a simple suspension system.

 One last thing to keep in mind about suspension training?
-While it has tremendous potential from a fitness perspective, it can also result in injury without the proper techniques in place.
+While it has tremendous potential from a fitness perspective, it can also result in injury without the proper techniques.
 This is why personal trainers are an essential part of the process.
-With the appropriate knowledge, training, and experience, they are uniquely positioned to help their clients minimize the risk of injury while maximizing the effects of suspension training.
+With the appropriate knowledge, training, and experience, they are uniquely positioned to help their clients minimize the risk of injury while maximizing the effects of TRX.

 Physical fitness training is a structured exercise regimen designed to enhance physical health and well-being.
 It involves the consistent implementation of exercises and activities that are aimed at improving muscle strength, endurance, flexibility, and cardiovascular fitness.
 Moreover, physical fitness training can also reduce the likelihood of developing chronic diseases such as diabetes, hypertension, and obesity.